bbenzikry/metabase-neo4j-driver/README.md

 # Neo4j 4 Metabase driver

-Wraps the Neo4j BI connector to allow Metabase use.
+Simple wrapper of the Neo4j BI connector for metabase.

 ## Building the driver